smhillin/cassandra_bootcamp/materialized_views.md

 ## Now try a filter query by team.
 What happens?

-  SELECT team, name, age FROM player_mv WHERE team = 'Liverpool';
+  SELECT team, name, age FROM players_mv WHERE team = 'Liverpool';

 ## Create a materlized view for players by country.